 The ultimate goal for leash training to me is that you do not NEED a leash (or a handle) to hold on to your dog.
+My first goal for walks is to keep the leash slack (loose).

 - Lure your dog’s eye up to you by using an attention (or “kissy”) sound or if needed, show your dog the treat in your hand and bring the treat up to your nose.
 Your dog will most likely follow the treat up to your face.
 Use your clicker or verbal reward marker “yes!” the instant his eyes meet yours.
 He will probably glance briefly from your eyes to the treat so timing is key; make sure only to reward him with the treat when he is looking in your eyes.
 Repeat this several times.